endodoug/endodoug.github.io/_posts/2016-07-17-imessage-sticker-pack-tutorial.md

 published: true
 ---

 A Sticker Pack app is a great first project for any developer/artist to get started with iOS.
 It’s simple way to get some experience with Xcode and see what it takes to get an app ready for the App Store.
-Here’s how to make your own Sticker Pack for iOS 10.
+Here’s how to make your own Sticker Pack for iOS 10, just like [Pocket Ninja](https://itunes.apple.com/us/app/pocket-ninja-stickers/id1130768510?ls=1&mt=8 "Pocket Ninja iMessage Stickers")

 ![iMessage Sticker Pack](/images/Jelly-Stickers.png "iMessage Sticker Pack on iPhone 6")